 The following words and terms, when used in this chapter, have the following meanings unless the context clearly indicates otherwise.

+(1) Actively involved person--An individual who has significant, ongoing, and supportive involvement with a designated resident, as determined by the SPT based on the individual’s:

+(A) observed interactions with the designated resident;

+(B) availability to the designated resident for assistance or support when needed; and

+(C) knowledge of, sensitivity to, and advocacy for the designated resident’s needs, preferences, values, and beliefs.

-(1) Acute care hospital--A facility in which a person receives short-term treatment for a severe physical injury or episode of physical illness, an urgent medical condition, or recovery from surgery and:
+(2) Acute care hospital--A health care facility in which an individual receives short-term treatment for a severe physical injury or episode of physical illness, an urgent medical condition, or recovery from surgery and:

 (A) may include a long-term acute care hospital, an emergency room within an acute care hospital, or an inpatient rehabilitation hospital; and